crownedfoxes/react-template/README.md

 # React Template

-My personal React template using Typescript and Vite.
+My personal React template using Typescript.
-Right now it's just the bare bones of the default Vite Typescript template for React.
+Right now it's just the bare bones of the default create-react-app Typescript template for React.

 ## How to use